embark-framework/embark-site/source/docs/contracts_deployment.md

 }
 </code></pre>

-The order in the `accounts` array is important.
-So putting `nodeAccounts` as first, as above, will make the Node's account as the `defaultAccount` for deployment.
+The order in the accounts array is important.
+This means that using nodeAccounts first, as above, will set the node's account as the defaultAccount for deployment.
 #### Deploying to Mainnet

 There are special security considerations to have when deploying to production.
 Chiefly, no private keys, private key files or mnemonics should be present in source control.
 Instead, we recommend using environment variables to pass those values in, like so: